-The decrease in cash during the quarter results primarily from the increased expenses associated with additional personnel and capital expenditures associated with the new offices required to accommodate the Company's expansion plans, during the quarter and the first six months.
+The decrease in cash during the first nine months results primarily from the increased expenses associated with additional personnel and capital expenditures associated with the new offices required to accommodate the Company's expansion plans.

 The decrease in accounts and contract receivables is due to timing of contractual billings and subsequent collections thereof.